boushphong/dsa/1. Data Structures & Algorithms/Dijkstra.md

     4 -->|5| 5
 ```

-**Dijkstra** algorithm utilizes Gready Algorithm.
+**Dijkstra** algorithm utilizes Greedy Algorithm.

 If we want to find the shortest path between `vertex 0` to other vertices.
-An array of **V** vertices will be initialzed as follow:
+An array of **V** vertices will be initialized as follows:

 | 0 | 1 | 2 | 3 | 4 | 5 |
 |---|---|---|---|---|---|
 | 0 | ∞ | ∞ | ∞ | ∞ | ∞ |

-A Heap to track the next Vertex we should visit should also be initialzed.
+A Heap to track the next Vertex we should visit should also be initialized.
 We track the shortest distance from the source vertex to a specific vertex in the Min-Heap.
 ```python
 Heap = [(0, 0)]
 ```